realzza/web-project-design/schedule.md

 ### September 23, 2021

-JavaScript Id: More on Arrays
+JavaScript Id: More on Arrays, and Loops

 - In Class
   - Array Methods: forEach(), map() and filter()
   - Arrays from HTML Collections
+  - For
 - Homework
   - Reading: _Eloquent JavaScript_, [Chapter 4: Data Structures: Objects and Arrays]()